saymrwulf/llm-playground/notes.md

-2019-03-08T05:43:00 - Minor doc updates: linking to article on quantization (llm-playground) 2019-06-28T03:26:00 - Quick fix, referencing a known issue from the official repo (llm-playground) 2019-06-28T17:15:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (llm-playground)
+2019-03-08T05:43:00 - Minor doc updates: linking to article on quantization (llm-playground) 2019-06-28T03:26:00 - Quick fix, referencing a known issue from the official repo (llm-playground) 2019-06-28T17:15:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (llm-playground) 2019-06-28T23:34:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (llm-playground)